Flowerinno/digital-ocean-deploy/Backend.md

-#Backend is hosted via Droplet
+# Backend is hosted via Droplet

 Virtual Machine like EC2 with Ubuntu OS.
 We will install everything by hand and configure load balancer, SSL certificates, NGNIX and firewall rules.
+ENVs are managed through AWS secrets as before, so you'll just need to create your secret in Secrets Manager and add all variables.
+Notify you client about this.

 ### Create -> Droplet